Daniel-Berresheim/Ghostgame/README.md

 Planned Features:

+new object doors, trapdoors, switches, buttons and pressure_plates:
+- all objects are not possessable or movable
+- have a color code, doors open, if signals with the same color are active
+- if there are more than one signal emitter at the same time, they will work like they are linked with an OR, if at least one gives a signal, the doors will open
+1) buttons:
+- attached to walls
+- can be activated by humans
+- emit signals for a short period of time
+2) switches:
+- attached to walls
+- can be activated and deactivated by humans
+- emits signals if activated
+3) pressure_plates:
+- attached to the ground
+- can be activated by movables and humans by walking on it
+- emit signals as long as there is an object on it
+4) doors and trapdoors:
+- doors are three blocks tall and trapdoors are three blocks wide
+- if a signal emitter with the same color is active, they will open
+- can be converted, that you have to give a signal to close them
+5) later, there should be other doors, which only open, if the player collected a specific amount of items
+6) later, there should be special switches, which can be pressed by the ghost and change properties of the whole world (e.g. activate/deactivate lights in the house)

 object human:
 - dying: the player falls over with an animation and sound; the screen fades out and the level resets
 - some humans have other abilities, which are shown on the sprite; e.g. cannot be possessed